wsm6636/jitter_event_code/Readme.md

 The repository is used to reproduce the evaluation from

-> "Jitter Propagation in Task Chains".
-Shumo Wang, Enrico Bini, Qingxu Deng, Martina Maggio  46th IEEE Real-Time Systems Symposium (RTSS), Boston, MA, USA, 2025
+*"Jitter Propagation in Task Chains".
+Shumo Wang, Enrico Bini, Qingxu Deng, Martina Maggio  46th IEEE Real-Time Systems Symposium (RTSS), Boston, MA, USA, 2025*

-This tool implements an analytical framework for tracking chain jitter propagation, demonstrating the impact of jitter on end-to-end latency.
-It supports arbitrary communication paradigms, including LET and implicit communication.
-We transform the chains of two tasks into an aggregation task and iteratively apply this approach to the analysis of longer chains.
+You can find the presentation in "20251203_RTSS.pdf".

+The tool supports both **passive** and **active** jitter analysis for cause-effect chains, and supports two mainstream models: LET (Logical Execution Time) and IC (Implicit Communication).

-In demonstrating the impact of jitter, we borrow the method and code from paper [A] and set it as a baseline.
+To simulate the task scheduling  maximum reaction time analysis, we borrowed some code from paper 20.
+In our paper, we set it as $D^{FF}_{base}$.

-> [A] M. G&uuml;nzel, K.-H. Chen, N. Ueter, G. von der Br&uuml;ggen, M. D&uuml;rr, and J.-J. Chen, “Timing analysis of asynchronized distributed cause-effect chains,” in Real Time and Embedded Technology and Applications Symposium (RTAS), 2021.
+> [20] M. G¨unzel, K.-H. Chen, N. Ueter, G. von der Br¨uggen, M. D¨urr, and J.-J. Chen, “Timing analysis of asynchronized distributed cause-effect chains,” in Real Time and Embedded Technology and Applications Symposium (RTAS), 2021.

 This document is organized as follows: